-With nearly three million nursing jobs already in the U.S. and an aging population on the rise, almost half a million new nursing jobs will be added by 2026.
-According to the BLS , the employment of registered nurses is expected to grow 15% over the next ten years.
+With nearly three million nursing jobs in the U.S. and a rapidly aging population, almost half a million new nursing jobs will be added by 2026.
+According to the Bureau of Labor Statistics (BLS), employment of registered nurses is expected to grow 15% over the next 10 years.
 Additionally, nurses earn an average of $30,000 more per year than the average wage for all occupations.
 The industry is especially attractive in certain states.
 Nevada, for example, combines an exploding population with the fact that nurses earn over $10,000 more than the average U.S. nurse.

 Getting your nursing license requires a post-secondary education in nursing and passing a comprehensive exam.
-Nurses in Nevada may be interested in online RN programs in Nevada, online BSN programs in Nevada, or online master's or doctorate programs.
-According to PayScale, more nursing experience equates to a higher salary: the nursing industry rewards long-term careers.
+Nurses in Nevada may be interested in online RN programs, BSN programs, or online master's or doctorate programs.
+According to PayScale, more nursing experience equates to a higher salary, as the nursing industry rewards long-term careers.
 An investment in an online nursing degree is an investment in your future.
 An online nursing degree from a nursing school in Nevada can lead to a lucrative career in a rapidly growing field.

 How to Become a Nurse in Nevada

-Requirements to become a nurse are similar state to state.
-All states require students to have a certain level of education and to pass an exam.
+Requirements to become a nurse are similar in every state.
+All states require students to have a certain level of education and pass an exam.
 However, each state has its own board of nursing, so while basic requirements are comparable, each state's process is unique.
 The licensing procedure, for example, differs given state requirements concerning the licensing exam.
-Additionally, licensing costs may vary from state to state.
+Additionally, licensing costs may vary by state.

-Many different online nursing degrees are available for prospective students.
-To be licensed in the state of Nevada, candidates must graduate from an approved school of nursing with a nursing certificate, diploma, or nursing degree— such as those offered at nursing schools in Nevada.
-Nurses hoping to teach or receive a terminal degree must pursue a master's degree (MSN) or a Doctor of Nursing Practice (DNP).
+Many online nursing degrees are available.
+To be licensed in the state of Nevada, candidates must graduate from an approved school of nursing with a nursing certificate, diploma, or nursing degree, such as those offered at nursing schools in Nevada.
+Nurses hoping to teach or receive a terminal degree must pursue a master's degree in nursing (MSN) or a doctor of nursing practice (DNP).
 While there are online nursing degrees that allow students to move directly from a BSN to a DNP, most require DNP applicants to hold a master's degree.
 A DNP leads to a career as a nurse educator, nurse practitioner, or clinical nurse specialist.

-Nursing degrees are offered both on-campus and online, allowing students to decide which is best for their schedule.
-Accelerated nursing programs in Nevada are offered online, with varying requirements for enrollment per program, some of which may include residency restrictions, GPA minimums, or licensure requirements for RN to BSN programs.
+Nursing degrees are offered both on-campus and online, allowing students to decide which is best for their schedules.
+Accelerated nursing programs in Nevada are offered online with varying requirements for enrollment, some of which may include residency restrictions, GPA minimums, or licensure requirements for RN-to-BSN programs.
 Additionally, some online programs require students to come to campus for lab work or may require students to complete fellowships or internships.
-The length of nursing programs differ based on the program, number of credits required, whether a student is enrolled full-time or part-time, or whether the student has transfer credit.
+The length of nursing programs differ based on the program, number of credits required, whether a student is enrolled full or part time, or whether the student has transfer credit.

 While each state has their own licensure, the National Council Licensure Examination (NCLEX) is a national exam required by every state.
-Experts recommend taking the NCLEX soon after graduation— especially in cases of an online nursing degree— while learned concepts are still fresh.
-Your degree prepares you for much of the subject matter, but test-prep books, online resources, and prep courses prepare you to take the exam itself.
-Recommendations for study times vary from three weeks to three months, and many who have passed suggest taking sample questions and exams.
+Experts recommend taking the NCLEX soon after graduation, especially for online nursing degree graduates, while learned concepts are still fresh.
+Your degree prepares you for much of the subject matter, but test prep books, online resources, and prep courses prepare you to take the exam itself.
 Exam lengths vary, with six hours maximum for the RN exam and five hours maximum for the PN exam.
 Many recent graduates apply for nursing jobs before they take the exam but cannot start work until they pass the NCLEX and are licensed.
 The registration fee is $200.

 Nursing Licensure in Nevada

 According to the Nevada State Board of Nursing, there are several qualifications for licensure in Nevada.
-Future nurses must graduate from an approved nursing school with a certificate (LPN), diploma, or nursing degree (RN).
+Future nurses must graduate from an approved nursing school with a certificate (LPN) and diploma.
 Nurses must also pass the NCLEX, which is the National Council Licensure Examination.
-It’s the only test required to receive a license, but anyone who wants to be a licensed nurse must pass the NCLEX.
 There are two exams, the NCLEX-RN, for registered nurses, and the NCLEX-PN, for practical nurses.
-Students who complete an ADN or a BSN are eligible to take the NCLEX-RN exam.
+Students who complete an ADN or a bachelor of science in nursing are eligible to take the NCLEX-RN exam.
 Other licensure requirements for Nevada include a social security number and a fingerprint card that clears the Board.

 Career Outlook for Nurses in Nevada